zzhangjii/learning-library/data-management-library/database/options/in-memory.md

 ## Section 3 - Monitoring the In-Memory Column Store

-The focus of part 1 of this lab is to show how the lab environment is setup and to demonstrate how to monitor the different parts of the In-Memory column store (IM column store).
+The focus of this section is to show how the lab environment is setup and to demonstrate how to monitor the different parts of the In-Memory column store (IM column store).

 The Oracle environment is already set up so sqlplus can be invoked directly from the shell environment.
 Since the lab is being run in a pdb called orcl you must supply this alias when connecting to the ssb account.